Use the Online Membership Application. This costs a couple of dollars more to pay PayPal for the service, but it is quick and easy.

 - Click on the "Pay Now" button to send payment via PayPal.

-To renew your membership, go to your profile using the private link that was included in your signup confirmation email, or renewal reminder email.
+To renew your membership, or Pay your Race Dues, go to your profile using the private link that was included in your signup confirmation email, or renewal reminder email.
 Do you need your private link sent to you again?
 In that case:

 Request your Private Link